Ka-Berger/looker_sankey_chart_custom/README.md

 "label": you can use the same name as your LABEL.value or another name.
 Be explicite "category_label": here it's `Plug-in`
 "branding":
--"image_uri": the url of your icon viz (if you have it or empty string `""` -"tagline": a simple description of your viz and viz functions.
+ "image_uri": the url of your icon viz (if you have it or empty string `""` "tagline": a simple description of your viz and viz functions.
 "constants": {
  "VIS_LABEL":
   "label": you can use the same as LABEL.value (or not)